seedifferently/apidocs-v4/README.md

 ### Found a bug?
 Want to help update these docs?
 Excellent!

 ### Steps: ###
+Easy Method (docker-compose)
+ 1. Fork this repository on Github.
+ 2. Clone *your forked repository* (not our original one) to your machine with `git clone https://github.com/YOURUSERNAME/apidocs-v4.git`
+ 3. `cd apidocs-v4`
+ 4. `docker-compose up`
+ 5. You can see the docs at <http://localhost:8080>

+Old Method (docker-machine)
  1. Fork this repository on Github.
  2. Clone *your forked repository* (not our original one) to your machine with `git clone https://github.com/YOURUSERNAME/apidocs-v4.git`
  3. `cd apidocs-v4`
  4. If you do not have a docker host setup already:
      1. Use setup script to create docker-machine: `sh setup-osx.sh`
      2. Look at your docker-machine IP: `docker-machine ip apidocs`

         If you are on Mac:
         1. Run `docker-machine env apidocs` to verify the environment variables created by `sh setup-osx.sh`.
         2. Run the commented out command from sdout to finish configuring your shell (should look something like `eval $(docker-machine env apidocs)`)